Marco Fullone: Of music and optimism.

 I learn from my short time with Marco that this hobby is more than a displacement activity.
 More than escapism.

 From Marco comes passion and with that we have the warmth and education to follow and love music but also to appreciate the musicians behind the music.
 How important live music is to our lives and how precious this education is.
-Marco and his colleagues at Solid Steel Italy are generous in their adoption of promoting music culture.
+Marco and his colleagues at Solidsteel are generous in their adoption of promoting music culture.

 I learn that we can also take a lesson from Marco and appreciate music but also embrace the culture behind it.
 To buy music that rewards the musician in these times.
 To embrace initiatives that technologically enable musicians to make a living in these times when live events are cancelled.